OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 Open the Code Editor and try out some of our [Sample scripts for Office Scripts in Excel](../resources/samples/excel-samples.md).
 You can also visit [Fundamentals for Office Scripts in Excel](../develop/scripting-fundamentals.md) to learn more about creating Office Scripts.

 The next series of Office Scripts tutorials focus on using Office Scripts with Power Automate.
-Learn more about the advantages combining the two platforms in [Run Office Scripts with Power Automate](../develop/power-automate-integration.md) or try the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) tutorial to create a Power Automate flow that uses an Office Script.
+Learn more about the advantages combining the two platforms in [Run Office Scripts with Power Automate](../develop/power-automate-integration.md) or try the [Tutorial: Update a spreadsheet from a Power Automate flow](excel-power-automate-manual.md) tutorial to create a Power Automate flow that uses an Office Script.